 Parents: Greyhound x Labrador mix

-The Greyador combines two highly athletic and agile dog breeds, that is, the Greyhound and the Labrador Retriever.
-And while both parents are super-active dogs, the Greyhound parent takes the Greyador to a whole new level.
+The Greyador combines two highly athletic and agile breeds, that is, the Greyhound with the Labrador.
+And while both parents are super-active dogs with an insatiable amount of energy, the hound parent takes the Greyador to a whole new level.

 They’ll always be tall and slender, as inherited from the Greyhound side.
 This lean muscular frame keeps them agile and capable of reaching an astounding 40 miles per hour.
 As you can guess, they love to run and need plenty of space to do so.